PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Every report that loads in the Power BI Service is initialized with a specific language and a specific locale.
-The default behavior of the Power BI Service it to load each report using the language and region specified by the user’s browser settings.
+The default behavior of the Power BI Service it to load each report using the language and regional locale specified by the user’s browser settings.
 However, those settings can be overridden by adding the **language** query string parameter to the end of the report URL.
-If you’re developing with Power BI embedding, you also have control to load a report with a specific language and locale as demonstrated by the live demo.
+If you’re developing with Power BI embedding, you also have complete control to load a report with a specific language and locale as demonstrated by the live demo.

 You’ve already seen that you can implement dynamic translations by writing a DAX expression in a measure with conditional logic based on